Webinar series on UN Global Compact 2018 Engagement tiers

 Our Business and Private-Sector Funders

-We thank businesses – large and small – that make an annual contribution to the Foundation for the Global Compact.
-These vital supporters – over 1,500 businesses in 2014 – are recognized on their company profile on this website, our annual activity reports and on the Foundation for the Global Compact website.
+We thank businesses – large and small – that make an annual contribution to the Global Compact.
+These vital supporters – over 1,500 businesses in 2017 – are recognized on their company profile on this website, and on the Foundation for the Global Compact website.

 The Global Compact Trust Fund account is audited by the UN Accounts Division every year as a part of “Financial Report and Audited Financial Statements and Report of the Board of Auditors (BOA), Volume I”.
 BOA is responsible for the audit of the United Nations Trust Fund and its report is available at the end of every second year.